 Tuesday, October 31, 2017

 It's an unfortunate reality that most commercial genetic ancestry tests out there are rather lame.
 They're not wrong per se, but that's probably the best that can be said about them.
 And let's be honest, that's no longer enough considering how far this area of science has come in recent years.
 To try and remedy this problem, I'll be offering a wide range of highly accurate and unique, but low cost, ancestry tests here, in my makeshift online store, based on analyses on my other blog (see here).
 These tests will focus on either recent or ancient ancestry, or both, using the latest reference samples from scientific literature whenever possible.
-To make a purchase, send your request, autosomal genotype data (from AncestryDNA, FTDNA or 23andMe) and money (via PayPal) to eurogenesblog [at] gmail [dot] com.
+To make a purchase, send your request, autosomal genotype data (from AncestryDNA, FTDNA or 23andMe) and money (via PayPal) to eurogenesblog at gmail dot com.
 Let's start things rolling with my genetic and linguistic landscape of Europe north of the Alps, Balkans and Pyrenees (see here).
 For a mere $6 USD I will pinpoint your location on the plot below amongst a variety of modern-day and ancient individuals.
-You'll also receive the principal component coordinates, which you can use to model your ancestry proportions or produce heat plots (for instance, like here).
+You'll also receive the principal component coordinates, which you can use to model your ancestry proportions (for instance, like here).
 Please keep in mind, however, that to ensure sensible results in this particular analysis, practically all of your ancestry has to derive from Central, Eastern and/or Northern Europe.
 Most of my other tests won't be so restrictive.
-Fund-raising offer: Basal-rich K7 and/or Global 10 genetic map

 Sunday, September 10, 2017